-LifeWatch ERIC is involved in the execution of fourteen projects financed by the European Union's Horizon 2020 programme and six projects co-financed by ERDF in the framework of the Operational Programme POPE 2014-2020 and within the line of action Lifewatch ERIC.
+LifeWatch ERIC is involved in the implementation of 20 projects funded by the European Union's Horizon 2020 programme.
+During 2023, three Horizon 2020 projects and six projects co-funded by ERDF under the Operational Programme POPE 2014-2020 have been completed.

-European Union's Horizon 2020 programme
+European Union's Horizon 2020 & Horizon Europe programme

-Horizon 2020 (H2020) is the Research and Innovation Framework Program of the European Union for the period 2014-2020 that finances initiatives and research projects, development technology, demonstration, and innovation of clear European added value.
+Horizon 2020 (H2020) & Horizon Europe (HE) are the Research and Innovation Framework Program of the European Union for the period 2014-2020 that finances initiatives and research projects, development technology, demonstration, and innovation of clear European added value.